Theo Clarke, Founder & Chief Executive

 Theo is our first Chief Executive and was previously Director of the Conservative Friends of International Development.
 She is also an entrepreneur and previously set up and sold her own business.
 She has led the Conservative Party's social action project in Sierra Leone.
 Theo has delivered education, enterprise and employability training in several African countries including as a volunteer with VSO, Restless Development, Survivors Fund and Street Child.

-Libby is our Senior Public Affairs and Policy Manager and has a background in parliament, lobbying and international development.
+Libby is our Head of Advocacy and Events and has a background in parliament, lobbying and international development.
 She previously worked on UK and EU advocacy at the NGO WaterAid leading on engagement with Government Departments, parliament and utilising WaterAid’s influential partners for advocacy purposes.
 Prior to this, Libby worked at the public affairs agency Portland Communications working on high profile clients in the corporate communications and public affairs team.
 She has also worked in parliament for the MPs Margaret Hodge MP and Emily Thornberry MP.

-Katie is our Events Assistant.
+Katie is our Events and Research Officer.
 She has a background in international development, currently acting as a trustee and designated safeguarding officer for a Uganda-based student charity.